-Turns out, the Blood and Sand cocktail is one of the more contentious cocktails in a bartender’s back pocket.
-If made correctly, however, it tastes similar to an elevated mimosa.
-The fresh blood orange juice, sweet Vermouth and cherry liqueur create a balanced and uniquely-refreshing cocktail with hints of cherry and tart citrus.
+The Blood and Sand cocktail is one of the more contentious cocktails in a bartender’s back pocket.
+Fresh blood orange juice, sweet Vermouth, and Heering cherry liqueur, along with blended scotch create a balanced and uniquely-refreshing cocktail with hints of cherry and tart citrus.
+If made correctly, I like to think of it as a sophisticated mimosa.

 The Blood and Sand cocktail was created to promote its namesake, Rudolph Valentino’s 1922 film about a great matador.
 Originally, the red Cherry Heering was meant to represent the “blood” and orange juice, the “sand.”
 I’d like to think substituting blood-orange for original recipe’s plain orange juice only adds to the dramatic symbolism.